Healing Waters

 As well as forming Caves, BOOMBI is also essential to Aboriginal Culture.
 No journey made in Australia’s harsh climate could stray far from water.
 Waterways were therefore of great importance and watersheds and mountains marked clan boundaries.
 Arrangements had to be made before members of one clan could visit another clan’s area.

-JENOLAN caves are BINOMEAL
+JENOLAN caves are BINOOMEA

 A water creature was at the heart of the original creation story of the Jenolan area.
 In the Dreamtime, Gurangatch, part eel, part fish, engaged in a deadly struggle with Mirragan, a native quoll.
 They ranged over the lands of the Gundungurra nation, and in their fight gouged out the Cox and Wollondilly Rivers.
 Mirragan pursued Gurangatch to both the Whambeyan (Wombeyen) Caves and ultimately to the Jenolan Caves.
 Here Gurangatch rested and licked his wounds to heal them.
 His blood can still be seen on the rock walls as you leave the grand arch.
 He lay regaining his strength where the Blue Lake is now located.